cameronw-16/cameronw-16.github.io/index.md

 ### Twitter Data 'use case'
 [A review](blog2.md) of the reproducability and replicability of "Who Tweets with Their Location?
-Understanding the Relationship between Demographic Characteristics and the Use of Geoservices and Geotagging on Twitter"
+Understanding the Relationship between Demographic Characteristics and the Use of Geoservices and Geotagging on Twitter" by Luke Sloan and Jeffery Morgan

 ### SQL Lab
 In our recent [SQL Lab](sqllab.md) we used drain and wetland data from [Ramani Huria](http://ramanihuria.org/) to visualize drain density per subward and the intersection of subwards with wetlands.
 We used SQL queries to analyze and visualize the data.
 This lab is presented as a potential lesson plan/tutorial for other students.